kurosiko/Kuros-VideoFetcher/README.md

 Choose the file format to download.
 The top format is for audio only, and the bottom format is for video and audio.

+>NOTIFICATION

+Choose whether or not to display a notification when the download is complete.
+The notification has the following functions:

+Play Button: Plays the downloaded file on the spot.
+Open Folder Button: Opens the folder where the downloaded file is located.

 | AUDIO | ###############################################################

 (The following options are only available when downloading audio only.)